 If you plan to ride your bike on a trail that leads through cattle pasture, please read Understanding Working Rangelands: Sharing Open Space: What to Expect from Grazing Livestock (1,314 KB PDF).
 By understanding basic cattle behavior, you can give yourself a better chance to predict how cattle are likely to react to your presence and in response to your actions.
 This will help make your ride through these areas safer and more enjoyable.

 To help control the spread of non-native plants, please:

 Trails Open to Bicycles

-Within Point Reyes National Seashore, bicycles are only permitted on the following trails (listed from north and west to south and east):
+Within Point Reyes National Seashore, bicycles and class I e-bikes are only permitted on the following trails:

 Within the north unit of Golden Gate National Recreation Area, bicycles are permitted on the following trails (listed from north to south):